 Brian Wiklem is a true avgeek and director of two very unique documentaries.
 One focused on the final passenger flight of the DC-10 and his most recent release about the Goodyear Blimp.
 It’s a documentary highlighting the final season of the original Goodyear-designed blimp before Goodyear replaced it with a more modern foreign-made airship.
 His videos show the passion of a man who loves aviation and has a talent for high-quality story telling.
 We at Avgeekery recently had the chance to interview Brian and learn more about him and his knack for capturing unique aviation events in exquisite detail.
-Plus, we’ve left a little treat for you at the bottom of this story.

 Thank you for having me.
 Aviation has always been a passion, specifically commercial aviation.
 Yet I pursued video games making a career out of it, and spent 20 years making games for Nintendo, Sega, Atari, Sony Playstation and so on.
 But making games gave me the opportunity to travel frequently, flying many places and different aircraft.